-After Messiah arose from the dead, He stated: “All power is given unto Me in heaven and in earth” (Matthew 28:18).
+After Messiah arose from the dead, He stated: “All power is given unto Me in heaven and in earth” (Matt.
+28:18).
 Who gave Him this power and authority?
 How could He then be equal to the One who gave Him this power?
-Again, we see TWO entities.
+Again, we see TWO Entities.
 A greater One bestowing power and authority on a lesser One.

 10. Elohim is Superior to Yahushua in Several Ways

 a.
 Yahushua Could Not Grant Positions In The Coming Kingdom

-The mother of James and John came to the Master requesting that her sons might sit on either side of Him in His Kingdom (Matthew 20:20-21).
-Yahushua said to her, “To sit on My right hand, and on My left, is not Mine to give, but it shall be given to them for whom it is prepared by My Father” (Matthew 20:23).
+The mother of James and John came to the Master requesting that her sons might sit on either side of Him in His Kingdom (Matt.
+20:20-21).
+Yahushua said to her, “To sit on My right hand, and on My left, is not Mine to give, but it shall be given to them for whom it is prepared by My Father” (Matt.
+20:23).
 Had Yahushua been Almighty Elohim or even His equal then these positions would have been His to give.
-But Yahushua could not give them for they were the Father’s to give and Yahushua was not the Father.
+But Yahushua could not give them for they are the Father’s to give and Yahushua was not the Father.

 b.
 Yahushua Died, But Elohim Cannot Die

 Elohim the Father is immortal . . . a deathless being.
 See 1 Timothy 1:17 and 1 Timothy 6:16.
 Immortality means “exemption from every kind of death” . . .
 Amplified Bible on 1 Timothy 6:16.
-Yahushua “poured out His soul unto death" (Isaiah 53:12).
-So Elohim, the Father, and Yahushua are TWO distinct entities . . . one was incapable of dying . . . the other . . . could and did die as man’s ransom sacrifice.
+Yahushua “poured out His soul unto death" (Isa.
+53:12).
+So Elohim, the Father, and Yahushua are TWO distinct Entities . . . one is incapable of dying . . . the other . . . could and did die as man’s ransom sacrifice.

 c.
 Yahushua Has Limited Knowledge